data-exchange/dxfile/doc/source/demo.rst

 Examples
 ========

-This section contains various DQuality examples.
-Please make sure the installation :ref:`pre-requisite-reference-label` are met.
+This section contains example on how to use DXfile and how to configure aread detector to generate Data Exchange files.

 .. toctree::

    demo/doc.code
+   demo/doc.areadetector

 .. automodule:: dxfile
    :members: